 Pet Sounds would be at once the apex of the Beach Boy’s artistic and output and the termination of their hit-making years.
 Wilson attempted to follow it up in 1967 with a project called Smile but it fell apart due to his mental problems and drug use.
 In that sense, the other band members may been correct about “not messing with the formula”.
 But what would the world have missed if they had simply stuck to writing more songs about fast cars, good times, and women?

-Part of Classic Rock Review’s celebration of the 50th Anniversary of 1966 Albums.
+Part of Classic Rock Review’s celebration of 1966 Albums.

 Buffalo Springfield was a very unique rock band.
 On the one hand, they were loaded with young talent who played together for a very short time in the late sixties before ultimately splitting in several directions and forming some of the top folk-rock acts of the seventies, making Buffalo Springfield tremendously influential in this respect.
 On the other hand, their actual output was good but far from spectacular and yet they’ve been inducted into the Rock and Roll Hall of Fame where many superior artists have not, making Buffalo Springfield tremendously overrated in that respect.
 Similarly, their 1966 self-titled debut album contains many of the same macro traits of the band itself, a pleasant listen throughout but lacking anything really unique or breakthrough that would make it a top-level “classic”.